 Join us for the Maternal Mental Health Alliance Conference 2018 – the annual conference dedicated to providing stimulating debate and discussion on perinatal mental health.

-provide an overview of the latest research on families experiencing barriers in accessing perinatal mental health support
+Review the latest research on barriers to accessing perinatal mental health support

-highlight the latest thinking and interventions to meet the needs of hard to reach communities
+Learn about the latest interventions that meet the needs of marginalized communities

-bring together practitioners and experts from adult, child, maternity, social care, early years and perinatal mental health services to discuss diversity and perinatal mental health problems
+Hear practitioners and experts discuss diversity and perinatal mental health problems

 What do we mean by diversity?